 Ricardo Carrillo (Design Consultant and Principal of Acumen Industries) also helped provide these first-generation wall component and construction details:

-One Community is creating sustainable and open source solutions through a Highest Good society approach to living that is founded on fulfilled living, the study of meeting human needs, Community, and making a difference in the world:
+One Community is creating effective sustainable and open source solutions through a Highest Good society approach to living that is founded on fulfilled living, the study of meeting human needs, Community, and making a difference in the world:

 Sergiy Chernyshov, (Founder of Enebra.org) and a native of Russia, also helped us by proofreading and editing the One Community open source page written in Russian.
 You can see some of this work here: